Indorphine: History

 Shortly after the Holiday Hate Tour with Psychostick and Screaming Mechanical Brain in 2007, Indorphine suddenly, and without notice, disbanded.
 Two months later Jimmy Grant resurfaced as the new bassist for Psychostick - a position he would quit in December 2009.

 In September 2010, Jimmy Grant posted a video, hinting at Indorphine reuniting with its classic lineup.
 Jimmy, along with Tanner Keegan and Everett Sailor, had been working on a concept album entitled Cowboy Maloney's Electric City vs. The Chocolate Chewbaccapocalypse for several months.
 Grant contacted original guitarists Phillips and Fischel, asking if they would be interested in participating in a reunion show.
 Adam accepted the offer, but Buddy would not be rejoining the band due to family life.
 Marshall Stephens was introduced as the new rhythm guitarist, and the band made their live return on January 7, 2011, with four out of five members of the classic lineup.
 The band made another live appearance in February 2012, performing three more times that year.
 The band then went back into hibernation while their members began other musical and life journeys.

 Guitarist Adam Phillips joined NYHC heavyweights Pro-Pain, the band of which rhythm guitarist Marshall Stephens was also a member, and began touring Europe extensively.
 Drummer Everett Sailor began working as an airplane mechanic.
 Vocalist Jimmy Grant became a father of two children.
 And Bassist Tanner Keegan joined the band Tremonti after the departure of their bassist Wolfgang Van Halen.

-In 2017, Jimmy Grant and Everett Sailor began writing new material for a brand new project entitled Dr. Awesomeballs and the Compendium of Historical Importentness.
+In 2017, Jimmy Grant and Everett Sailor began writing new material for a brand new project entitled Dr. Awesomeballs and the Compendium of Historical Importantness.
 Jimmy, being a proficient bassist himself, took on the duty of playing bass and singing.
 They were joined by long-time friend of the band Pete Medrano on guitar.
 After playing several shows locally in 2018, Pete Medrano contacted guitarist Adam Phillips and informed him that the band intended to cover the Indorphine song Spaghetti at their next performance, and requested pointers on playing the song properly.
 Phillips offered to play the song with them, and then called Tanner Keegan to see if he was also interested in joining him for this cameo appearance.
 Tanner obliged, and plans were discussed to perform the song live.
 After several conversations, the group decided to play three Indorphine songs at the show since four out of five of its members would be present.
 Then the idea to play half a set was discussed, and the brief cameo appearance snowballed into what would become a full set of Indorphine songs with Pete Medrano on rhythm guitar.
 During the rehearsals for this unintentional reunion show, new material was written.
 This was a signal to the band that it was time to come out of hibernation once again.
 On December 6, 2019, Indorphine returned to the stage at The Haven in Orlando, FL.